OpenAgentsInc/v2/docs/systems/dynamic-titles.md

 ## Troubleshooting

-If the animation doesn't trigger when updating a chat title, check that:
+If the animation doesn't trigger when updating a chat title, follow these steps:

-1. The `generateTitle` function is being called correctly after the first assistant message in the `useChat` hook.
-2. The `onTitleUpdate` callback is being passed to the `useChat` hook in the `ChatsPane` component.
-3. The `handleTitleUpdate` function in `ChatsPane` is being called when a title is updated.
+1. Run the application and open the browser's developer console.
+2. Create a new chat and send a message.
+3. Watch the console for logs related to:
+   - Title generation in the `useChat` hook
+   - `updatedChatIds` updates in the `ChatsPane` component
-4. The `isUpdated` prop is being passed correctly to the `ChatItem` component.
+   - `isNew` and `isUpdated` prop changes in the `ChatItem` component
-5. The `updatedChatIds` state in `ChatsPane` is being updated and cleared correctly.
-6. The `shouldAnimate` variable in the `ChatItem` component is correctly set based on the `isNew` and `isUpdated` props.
+4. Check if the animation is triggered for the updated chat in the chat list.

 If you're still experiencing issues:

+1. Verify that the `generateTitle` function is being called correctly after the first assistant message in the `useChat` hook.
+2. Ensure that the `onTitleUpdate` callback is being passed to the `useChat` hook in the `ChatsPane` component.
+3. Check that the `handleTitleUpdate` function in `ChatsPane` is being called when a title is updated.
+4. Confirm that the `isUpdated` prop is being passed correctly to the `ChatItem` component.
+5. Verify that the `updatedChatIds` state in `ChatsPane` is being updated and cleared correctly.
+6. Check that the `shouldAnimate` variable in the `ChatItem` component is correctly set based on the `isNew` and `isUpdated` props.

+If you notice any discrepancies in the logs, investigate:

+- Whether the title is being generated correctly in the `useChat` hook
+- If the `updatedChatIds` state in `ChatsPane` is being updated with the correct chat ID
+- Whether the `ChatItem` component is receiving the correct `isUpdated` prop value

+Additional debugging steps:

-1. Add console.log statements in key areas to track the flow of data and function calls.
+1. Add more detailed console logs in key areas to track the flow of data and function calls.
-2. Check the browser console for any error messages.
+2. Use browser developer tools to inspect the React component tree and check prop values.
 3. Verify that the Convex functions (generateTitle, updateThreadData) are working correctly by checking the Convex dashboard.
 4. Ensure that the framer-motion library is correctly installed and imported in the `ChatItem` component.
+5. Check for any error messages in the browser console that might indicate issues with the animation or state updates.

 ## Future Improvements